-2022 Key audit matters Valuation of unquoted investments \checkmark Materiality Company financial statements £300,000 based on 1% of net assets.
+2023 2022 Key audit matters Valuation of unquoted investments $\checkmark$ $\checkmark$ Materiality Company financial statements as a whole £900,000 (2022: £300,000) based on 2% (2022: 1%) of net assets.

 An overview of the scope of our audit

 Our audit was scoped by obtaining an understanding of the Company and its environment, including the Company's system of internal control, and assessing the risks of material misstatement in the financial statements.
 We also addressed the risk of management override of internal controls, including assessing whether there was evidence of bias by the Directors that may have represented a risk of material misstatement.